tomsyouruncle/DJ_suggest/README.md

 DJ_suggest
 ==============================

-Spotify app to make music suggestions for DJs
+Spotify app using ML to make music suggestions for DJs

 Project Organization